ffmpeg-over-ip

 }

-Enable "debug": true to log original and rewritten arguments for each command.
+Enable "debug": true on the server to log original and rewritten arguments for each command.

 Log